Make your tub look new—without the brand-new price tag

 A bathtub liner can be a good idea if your budget is your top concern when planning a bathroom remodel.
 Installing a new bathtub liner can give your bathroom the look of a complete renovation without the high price tag.
 But, it’s somewhat of a band-aid fix and won’t work for all homes, like if you have a freestanding tub.

-It takes about a day to install a bathtub liner.
+Installing a bathtub liner takes about a day.
 The installation process takes about three or four hours, but you’ll need to let it cure for an additional 24 hours before using your tub.
-So when planning this project, plan on the bathtub being out of commission for at least an entire day, if not longer.
+So, when planning this project, plan on the bathtub being out of commission for at least an entire day, if not longer.

-On average, you can expect your bathtub liner to last between three and five years.
+On average, you can expect your bathtub liner to last between three and five years, while the bathtub can last 10 to 15 years.
 The more you use the tub, the more likely you’ll end up on the lower end of that range, as regular use leads to more wear and tear on the adhesive and sealants.
 The best way to extend the lifetime of a bathtub liner is to ensure an airtight installation that locks out moisture for as long as possible.